 Most of the people complain that they are following a good weight loss diet and exercise on a daily basis with every other trick in the book to lose weight but still aren’t able to get any results.

-Do you also feel that you’re doing everything right, but you still can’t lose weight?
+Do you sometimes feel that you’re doing everything right, but you still can’t lose weight?
 You have cut down your calories and exercising a lot, but stubborn fat is still hugging your body?
 Well, here are seven sneaky reasons which may explain why you aren’t able to lose weight.

 1. Eating too little